sermatec-opensource/homeassistant-sermatec-inverter/README.md

 ### Daily, weekly or monthly consumption
 To track consumption per specified time interval you can use [Utility Meter](https://www.home-assistant.io/integrations/utility_meter/).

-## Supported devices
+## Troubleshooting
-Only tested device is the `Sermatec SMT-10K-TL-TH`.
-However, probably all residential hybrid inverters by Sermatec should work.
+If you have trouble with setting up the integration, data retrieval or see some exceptions in the logs, you can open an issue.
+Please include your inverter model and PCU version if possible.

 ## Communication script
 Inverter communication script is in development in [this repository](https://github.com/andreondra/sermatec-inverter), which includes also a detailed documentation.

 ## Disclaimer
 Because the protocol used for local communication is reverse-engineered (due to the lack of the official documentation), I am not responsible for any damage that this integration could cause to your inverter or to your house wiring / electrical equipment.
+Use at your own risk.

+## Credits
+The project is licensed under the MIT License.
+(C) Ondrej Golasowski and contributors.
+Special thanks go to everybody who helped to test and verify this integration or provided any manuals or documentations.